Definitive Guide to Pairing Wine With Chicken and Other Poultry

 Guinea Fowl – Tastes like a combination of chicken and turkey with dark meat overtones.

 Duck – More assertive flavor with an oily and gamey note.
-Depending on preparation, duck can be more reminiscent of pork.
+Depending on the preparation, duck can be more reminiscent of pork.

 Turkey – Long grain and strong textured meat.
 Turkey has a rich buttery and nutty flavor.